AMENDED BYLAWS OF THE PARENT COMMUNITY ORGANIZATION OF THE ENVIRONMENTAL CHARTER SCHOOL AT FRICK PARK

 Section 1.
 Standing Sub-Committees.

-By majority vote the Executive may create or dissolve standing sub-committees (“action committees”) for particular purposes, and shall appoint a chair for each such standing committee.
-Other particulars of membership and procedure will ordinarily be determined by the standing sub-committee itself, in accordance with the requirements of its charge or remit from the Executive.
-The chairperson, once appointed by the Executive, will direct the recruitment of other committee members; preside over meetings of the committee, and report to the Executive regarding the committee’s progress and activities.
+By majority vote the Steering Committee may create or dissolve standing sub-committees (“action committees”) for particular purposes, and will appoint a chair for each such standing committee.
+Other particulars of membership and procedure will ordinarily be determined by the standing sub-committee itself, in accordance with the requirements of its charge from the Steering Committee.
+The chairperson, once appointed by the Steering Committee, will direct the recruitment of other committee members, preside over meetings of the committee, and report to the Steering Committee regarding the committee’s progress and activities.

 ARTICLE V – MEETINGS

-The PCO shall hold a business meeting once a month during the school year, weather and/or schedule permitting, at a date, time and place determined by the Executive.
+The PCO will hold a minimum of three meetings during the school year, weather and/or schedule permitting, at a date, time and place determined by the Steering Committee.

 Section 3.
 Public Forums.

-Public forums may be called by the Chair, any two members of the Executive, or by the Board of Trustees of the school.
-Notice of a public forum shall be sent to members at least three (3) days before the meeting.
+Public forums may be called by the Chair, any two members of the Steering Committee, or by the Board of Trustees of the school.
+Notice of a public forum will be sent to members at least three (3) days before the meeting.

 Section 4.
 Notice.

-It is the responsibility of the Executive to give notice of meetings via the PCO website, ECS electronic newsletters, and/or other reasonable means.
+It is the responsibility of the Steering Committee to give notice of meetings via the PCO website, ECS electronic newsletters, and/or other reasonable means.

 ARTICLE VI – FINANCES AND OPERATIONS